 Who is it?

 It’s the only bird endemic to our peninsula.
-The Spanish imperial eagle is one of the seven rarest birds of prey on the planet, and a raptor which is, sadly, threatened on the European continent.
+The Spanish imperial eagle is one of the seven rarest birds of prey on the planet, and a raptor which is, sadly, in danger of extinction.

 What are its habits?

 This eagle is a monogamous, sedentary raptor which builds nest in the crowns of trees.
 Spanish imperial eagle pair defend their hunting ground and reproduction all year.

 Did you know...

 They lay a maximum of four eggs, although they usually lay two or three.
 Once the chicks have hatched, they remain in the nest for two months (though they continue to depend on their parents for another five weeks).